AdobeDocs/experience-platform.en/help/edge/fundamentals/configuring-the-sdk.md

 >[!NAME CHANGE]
 >
->**Please note that Edge Congigurations have been rebranded to Datastreams.
+>**Please note that Edge Configurations have been rebranded to Datastreams.
 A datastream ID is the same as a configuration ID.**

 | **Type** | **Required** | **Default Value** |
 | -------- | ------------ | ----------------- |